On the TAP equations via the cavity approach in the generic mixed $p$-spin models: Introduction

 \subsection{Organization of the paper}

 In Section \ref{proofsketch}, we provide a sketch of our proof beginning with the settlement of some standard notations.
 Section \ref{sec:cavity1} will be devoted to establishing a cavity equation for the local magnetization $\la \sigma\ra^\alpha$ based on a univariate central limit theorem for the cavity field, see Theorem \ref{lemma4-CLT} below.
-In Section \ref{sec:cavitytoTAP1}, we continue to perform some cavity computations for $X_{N,\beta,N}(\la \sigma\ra^\alpha).$ In particular, noting that this quantity is an infinite series, we shall establish some quantitative bounds for its truncation and moment.
+In Section \ref{sec:cavitytoTAP1}, we continue to perform some cavity computations for $X_{N,\beta,N}(\la \sigma\ra^\alpha).$ In particular, noting that this quantity is an infinite series, we shall establish some quantitative bounds for its truncation and {moments}.
 Finally, the proof of Theorem \ref{thm:main} will be presented in Section \ref{sec:cavitytoTAP2} by translating the cavity equation in Section \ref{sec:cavity1} into the TAP equation.
 This part of the argument will rely on a multivariate central limit theorem for multiple cavity fields, a central ingredient throughout the entire paper.\\

-{\bf Acknowledgments.} W.-K. Chen's research is partly supported by NSF grant (DMS-1752184).
-S. Tang's research is partly supported by the Collaboration Grant (\#712728) from the Simons Foundation and the LEAPS-MPS Award (DMS-2137614) from NSF.
+{\bf Acknowledgments.} W.-K. Chen's research is partly supported by NSF grant (DMS-1752184) and the Simons fellowship (\#1027727).
+S. Tang's research is partly supported by the Simons Collaboration Grant (\#712728) and the NSF LEAPS-MPS Award (DMS-2137614).
+Both authors thank A. Auffinger for explaining their work \cite{auffinger2019spin} to us and M. Sellke for pointed out a few typos.
+They also thank anonymous referees for carefully reading the manuscript and providing valuable comments.